-Inventions that were worst for the world, for the most part, are all things created with good intentions that have changed the world for eternity.
+Inventions that were the worst for the world, for the most part, are all things created with good intentions that have changed the world for eternity.
 While few inventions are perfect, these stand out as among the best that created the worst outcomes.
-These are not just products nobody needs these are inventions that made the world a worse place to live.
+These are not just products nobody needs, these are inventions that made the world a worse place to live.

-Then there are other inventions where it's hard to find a benefit.
+Then, there are other inventions where it's hard to find a benefit.
 Cigarettes are a proven cause of death in roughly half who smoke.
 How many other products that are so widely used can say the same?
-Along the same lines, there is very little good to say about gas chambers whose sole purpose is to kill humans and animals.
+Along the same lines, there is very little good to say about gas chambers, whose sole purpose is to kill humans and animals.

-Unlike some of the other inventions on this list which were created with good intentions, the gas chamber has few, if any redeeming qualities.
+Unlike some of the other inventions on this list which were created with good intentions, the gas chamber has few, if any, redeeming qualities.
 Yes, someone decided that there should be a large chamber where people and animals can be placed, then sealed off and injected with poisonous gas.

-Yes, this killed millions and was the preferred method of death during the Holocaust.
+This killed millions and was the preferred method of death during the Holocaust.
 There is no benefit for having the gas chamber and is one of dozens of inventions that just add no good to this world.

 Way back in 1943, plant biologist Arthur Galston was studying a way to alter the growing season of soybeans when he started to work with triiodobenzoic acid as a plant growth hormone.
 It didn't work too well in excess, defoliating most of his crop and raising concerns about safety.

-Also, the CFCs, or chlorofluorocarbons as they are professionally known, produced by lead petrol continue to threaten the earth's ozone layer to this day.
+Also, the CFCs, or chlorofluorocarbons as they are professionally known, produced by lead petrol continue to threaten the Earth's ozone layer to this day.